-Learning and self improvement programs including the treatment of hyperkinetic syndrome, learning disability, behavioral problems, or for or incident to reading, vocational, educational, recreational, art, dance or music therapy, weight control, or exercise program.
-Learning and self-improvement programs to provide that medically necessary treatment for PDD or autism, is not excluded.
+Learning and self-improvement programs including the treatment of hyperkinetic syndrome, learning disability, behavioral problems, or for or incident to reading, vocational, educational, recreational, art, dance or music therapy, weight control, or exercise program.
+Learning and selfimprovement programs that provide medically necessary treatment for Pervasive Development Disorder (PDD) or autism, Severe Mental Illness (SMI) and Severe Emotional Disturbance (SED), are not excluded.